Kalpana Patowary: Career

+In September 2025, Patowary was awarded the Bihar Kala Samman(National Award) 2023–24 by the Government of Bihar for her contribution to Bhojpuri music and arts.
+In August 2026, Patowary was honoured with the Pandit Rajkumar Shukla Kala Shikhar Samman by Bihar Chief Minister Samrat Choudhary for her musical travelogue Champaran Satyagraha, featuring the song "Tinkathiya Neel Kheti."

 Political career

 On 12 July 2018, Patowary became a member of the BJP in a ceremony graced by the presence of its president, Amit Shah, and Bihar Deputy Chief Minister Sushil Modi in Patna.

-On 9 October 2020, Patowary affiliated herself with the Asom Gana Parishad during an event conducted at the party's headquarters in Guwahati.
-In the 2021 Assam Assembly election, Patowary contested as a candidate representing the Asom Gana Parishad from the Sarukheri constituency.
-Jakir Hussain Sikdar defeated her.
+On 9 October 2020, Patowary affiliated herself with the Asom Gana Parishad during an event conducted at the party's headquarters in Guwahati..
+She also served as the cultural chairperson of the party from November 2020 during the election campaign.
+In the 2021 Assam Assembly election, Patowary contested as a candidate representing the Asom Gana Parishad from the Sarukheri constituency, where the incumbent MLA Jakir Hussain Sikdar defeated her.

-Patowary endorsed Jan Suraaj Party in the 2025 Bihar Legislative Assembly election citing their commitment with respect to development and social transformation of Bihar.